josephlimtech/linkedin-profile-scraper-api/README.md

     console.log(result)
   } catch (err) {
     if (err.name === 'SessionExpired) {
-      // Do something when the scraper notifies you it's not logged in anymore }
+      // Do something when the scraper notifies you it's not logged-in anymore }
   }
 })()